litesoft/FeatureFlags/README.md

       1. Add MS Teams Channel/Chat notifications.
       2. Support Flags being targeted for UI (so they can be requested by the UI).

-### Sequence Diagram showing interactions and processes between the Users and the sub-systems:
+### Sequence Diagram showing interactions and processes between the Users and the S3 Consumer Bucket:
 ```mermaid
 sequenceDiagram
     Actor User